erickhansx/rails-react-back/README.md

 # 📖 [Hello-Rails-React-Front] <a name="about-project"></a>

 **[Hello-Rails-React-Front]** is an app created using RUBY on RAILS as back end.
 It displays a random message retrieved from the api.
+[Link to Front-End repo](https://github.com/erickhansx/rails-react-front)

 ## 🛠 Built With <a name="built-with"></a>